 Battery Monitor Wiring Diagram

 The diagram below is an example of how to wire a battery monitor.
-Some devices may have different installation instructions, so always follow the manufacturer’s instructions.
+If there are different installation instructions for your device, always follow them.

 High-end battery monitors provide user-friendly displays.
 The Victron BMV 712’s mobile app doesn’t get much more straightforward.